stevearrants/stevearrants.github.io/portfolio.md

 I've been creating technical documentation my entire career.
 I've worked on print and online materials for hardware, software, and services.
 Here are some samples available for view.

->NOTE: Due to employment agreements, only drafts are shown here, not the released documentation.
+**NOTE: Only drafts are shown here, not the released documentation, due to employment agreements.**

 ## Online Samples
 ArticleExpress was an editing tool for scientific journal editors.
 After the articles were received and formatted for publishing, editors could perform